wikiformer/wikiformer/README.md

 ### Running Pre-training

-Pretrain directly using the demo pre-training data
+**We will disclose the complete code and data in this repository.**